Fernwood 2 Night

-Fernwood 2 Night (or Fernwood Tonight) is a satirical comedy talk show that was broadcast weeknights from July to September 1977 in first-run syndication.
+Fernwood 2 Night (or Fernwood Tonight) is a satirical comedy talk show that was broadcast weeknights from July 4 to September 30, 1977 in first-run syndication.
 The program was created by Norman Lear and produced by Alan Thicke as a spinoff and summer replacement for Lear's satirical soap opera Mary Hartman, Mary Hartman.
 The show was hosted by Barth Gimble (Martin Mull) and sidekick announcer Jerry Hubbard (Fred Willard).
 Dour bandleader Happy Kyne (Frank De Vol) and the Mirth Makers were the show's stage band, featuring Tommy Tedesco on guitar.
 Happy also owned the "Bun n' Run", a local fast food restaurant.

 Overview and production

-Fernwood 2 Night is set in the fictional small town of Fernwood, Ohio, which is also the setting for Mary Hartman, Mary Hartman, a show in which Mull portrays Barth's twin brother Garth Gimble, who died after being impaled on an aluminum Christmas tree.
-The show parodies late-night talk shows and the local television content produced in midwestern American towns.
+Fernwood 2 Night is set in the fictional small town of Fernwood, Ohio, the same setting for Mary Hartman, Mary Hartman, in which Barth's twin brother Garth Gimble (also portrayed by Mull), died after being impaled on an aluminum Christmas tree.
+Fernwood 2-Night parodies late-night talk shows and the local television content produced in midwestern American towns.
 Fernwood 2 Night was the first television talk-show satire, foreshadowing The Larry Sanders Show, Space Ghost Coast to Coast, Jiminy Glick, and Comedy Bang!
 Bang!.

-The show was intended to run for just one season, but it became popular enough to warrant a second season.
-Because many real-life celebrities wished to appear on the show, it was revamped as America 2 Night for the second season and the setting moved from Fernwood, Ohio to the fictional city of Alta Coma ("the unfinished furniture capital of the world!") located in southern California, in order to explain why movie and television celebrities could easily appear as guests.
-The revamped America 2 Night debuted in April, 1978.
+Fernwood 2-Night was originally intended as a one season summer replacement for Mary Hartman, Mary Hartman but the show's popularity led to its return for a second season.
+Because many real-life celebrities wished to appear on the program, it was revamped as America 2 Night for the second season and the setting of the show was changed from Fernwood, Ohio to the fictional California city of Alta Coma ("the unfinished furniture capital of the world!").
+The move to southern California made it more plausible for entertainment celebrities to appear on the show as themselves.
+The revamped America 2 Night debuted on April 10, 1978.

-In 2001, Mull and Willard reprised their roles in a stage appearance and retrospective at the US Comedy Arts Festival in Aspen, Colorado.
+In 2001, Mull and Willard reprised their roles as Barth and Jerry in a stage appearance and retrospective at the US Comedy Arts Festival in Aspen, Colorado.
 The pair also worked together in other projects, appearing together as a gay couple in the final seasons of Roseanne.

 Reruns of Fernwood and America 2 Night were broadcast on Nick at Nite from 1990 to 1993 and TV Land in 2002 as part of its "TV Land Kitschen" block, also hosted by Mull and Willard.

-Neither Fernwood 2 Night nor America 2 Night has ever been officially released on home video in any format.
+In 2013, ten episodes of Fernwood 2 Night were included as bonus material in the Mary Hartman, Mary Hartman complete series DVD boxed set, issued by Shout!Factory.
+Apart from this release, Fernwood 2 Night and America 2 Night have never been available on home video in any format.